openstack/api-site/firstapp/source/introduction.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Fractals application was designed with the principles of the previous
 subsection in mind.
-You'll note that in :doc:`section1`, we deployed the
+You'll note that in :doc:`getting_started`, we deployed the
 application in an all-in-one style, on a single virtual machine.
 This isn't
 good practice, but because the application uses micro-services to decouple
 logical application functions, we can change this easily.